Read the most comprehensive guide to 3D printing answering 101 essential questions about 3D printers and 3D printing.

 Printing is possible with a lot of materials.
 Most commonly known, desktop 3D printers can print with any number of thermoplastic and thermoplastics mixed with other materials like wood fibers, metal powder, glow in the dark compounds and much more.
 But beyond that, scientists are even experimenting printing with biomaterials in an effort to eventually be capable of 3D printing human orgas for transplants.

-More on 3D printing materials:
+More on materials:

 - 28 Great 3D Printer Filament Types (A Guide)